Multiple Red Beryl crystals on Rhyolite matrix # RB03

 Washington, D.C. refers to the Red Beryl it has on display as:

-"The rarest Beryls of them all"
+"The Rarest Beryls of them All"

 These come from only one specific location on the entire planet earth: